PaulKinlan/paul.kinlan.me/content/en/2015-08-07-the-reverse-polyfill.markdown

 slug: the-reverse-polyfill
 date: 2015-08-07
 title: "Reverse Polyfilling"
-image_header: "/images/.jpg"
+summary: 2015 thoughts on if we remove a feature from the web platform, should we provide a polyfill to help developers?
 draft: true
 ---

 The browser is slow, it is bloated.
 Stop adding new features!

 How about taking some away?

 That is an interesting question.
 There is an implicit assumption that once a feature is specified a) it should be implemented in all browsers and b) it should never be removed.
 Both of which are flawed in my eyes.
 Pruning of features natively supported in the platform should be a viable option.

-I have a lot of memories of building for the Win32 platform and Microsoft's insistance at the time that apps will not break between operating systems upgrades because windows will always be backwards compatible &mdash; As a developer this felt great, my stuff will work and keep working.
+I have a lot of memories of building for the Win32 platform and Microsoft's insistence at the time that apps will not break between operating systems upgrades because windows will always be backwards compatible &mdash; As a developer this felt great, my stuff will work and keep working.
 Each new OS revision adding many new and rich platform features that developers wanted, all whilst retaining the features back from days prior to Windows 3.11.

 Bloat, increase size and reduces cadence.
 All of this was a massive cost, and the web is in a similar position.

 The question needs to be raised.
-When should a piece of the platform be put out to pasture and What do we as web developers do we do when features on the web die?
+When should a piece of the platform be put out to pasture and what do we as web developers do we do when features on the web die?

-Browser vendors are actively deprecating features on the web already, some because of poor standarisation, others because they are large monolithic codebases with web developers hardly using them and in some cases the cost of maintaining support for these features is too high.
+Browser vendors are actively deprecating features on the web already, some because of poor standardization, others because they are large monolithic codebases with web developers hardly using them and in some cases the cost of maintaining support for these features is too high.
 A set of recent changes spring to mind where this is happening.

 * showModalDialog (Chrome, Microsoft)
 * XSLT (Maybe)
 * SMIL

-The case for doing this is strong: Less code, less maintanence, fewer bugs, smaller binaries, reduced attack surfaces, faster browsers.
+The case for doing this is strong: Less code, less maintenance, fewer bugs, smaller binaries, reduced attack surfaces, faster browsers.

 The case for **not** doing it is strong too: Messing with Developers and breaking working stuff.

 There is also an argument to stop adding new features and instead keep what we have.
-I will briefly say on this that this is not feasible, not if we want the web to thrive and evolve in the world of mobile (I will do a seperate post about this).
+I will briefly say on this that this is not feasible, not if we want the web to thrive and evolve in the world of mobile (I will do a separate post about this).

-Interesting questions arise out of this: How do we (as browser vendors) tell developers about this so that they can migrate their sites and apps to new equivilent API's and keep their users happy; How does a developer who can't migrate keep their sites and businesses functioning?
+Interesting questions arise out of this: How do we (as browser vendors) tell developers about this so that they can migrate their sites and apps to new equivalent API's and keep their users happy; How does a developer who can't migrate keep their sites and businesses functioning?

 Traditionally we web developers smooth over the [lumpy bits](/the-lumpy-web/) bits of the web